dlc2048/GPUMC-CNDL/README.md

 # GPUMC-CNDL
 GPUMC Compressed Neutron Data Library (CNDL) preprocessor
 ### Description
-This code convert ENDF text document to CNDL binary file
+This code converts ENDF text document to CNDL binary file
 that can be read by CUDA based GPU Monte Carlo
 This package is part of GPUMC project
 ### Environment